Assistant Product Manager Salary

 Popular Skills for Assistant Product Manager

-Assistant Product Managers generally report applying a varied skill set to their work.
-Most notably, skills in Project Management, Product Management, Product Development, and Product Marketing are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Oral / Verbal Communication and Marketing Communications.
-For most people, competency in Product Development indicates knowledge of Microsoft Office and Microsoft Excel.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Project Management, Product Management, Product Development, and Microsoft Excel are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Oral / Verbal Communication and Marketing Communications.
+Most people skilled in Product Development are similarly competent in Microsoft Office and Microsoft Excel.

 Pay Difference by Location

-For Assistant Product Managers, Chicago provides a pay rate that is 36 percent greater than the national average.
-Assistant Product Managers can also look forward to large paychecks in cities like Atlanta (+34 percent), San Francisco (+30 percent), New York (+19 percent), and Cleveland (+17 percent).
-The smallest paychecks in the market, 12 percent south of the national average, can be found in Los Angeles.
-Below-median salaries also turn up in Milwaukee and Baltimore (10 percent lower and 5 percent lower, respectively).
+San Francisco offers some of the highest pay in the country for Assistant Product Managers, 43 percent above the national average.
+Assistant Product Managers can also look forward to large paychecks in cities like Chicago (+38 percent), Atlanta (+34 percent), Cleveland (+17 percent), and New York (+12 percent).
+Los Angeles is the lowest-paying area, 12 percent south of the national average.
+Not at the bottom but still paying below the median are employers in Milwaukee and Dallas (11 percent lower and 8 percent lower, respectively).